-Week 4: Constructing Feminist Oral Histories Tuesday 5th November (Emily Cousens and Levi Hord)
+Week 4: Constructing Feminist Oral Histories Tuesday 3 November 2020 (Jade Bentil and Jane Garnett)

 Do feminist researchers have a unique interest in the methods of oral history?
 Can oral histories provide a particularly fruitful methodology for oppressed, historically marginalized groups?
-Or do oral histories rely excessively on unreliable narratives of experience and reproduce essentialised identity categories?
-This session will consider what the practice of oral history and how its methods relate to the pursuit of historical inquiry and feminist knowledge.
-It will focus in particular on issues concerning the relationship of researchers to research participants, the status of 'experience' in feminist research and the use of narrative as a way of making sense of experience.
+Or do they rely excessively on unreliable narratives of experience and reproduce essentialised identity categories?
+This session will consider how the practice of oral history and its methods relate to the pursuit of historical inquiry and feminist knowledge.
+It will focus in particular on issues concerning the relationship of researchers to research participants, on sensitivity to language, and the use of storytelling as a way of making sense of experience.

-Bornat, J. & Diamond, H., 2007.
-Women's History and Oral History: developments and debates.
-Women's History Review, 16(1), pp.19-39.
+J. Bornat & H. Diamond, 'Women's History and Oral History: developments and debates', Women's History Review, 16:1 (2007), pp.19-39.

-Boyd, N.A., 2008.
-Who is the subject?
-Queer theory meets oral history.
-Journal of the history of sexuality, 17(2), pp.177-189.
+N.A.
+Boyd, 'Who is the subject?
+Queer theory meets oral history', Journal of the history of sexuality, 17:2 (2008), pp.177-189.

-Cvetkovich, A., 2003.
-Chapter 3 'AIDS Activism and Public Feelings: Documenting ACT UP's Lesbians' in: An archive of feelings: trauma, sexuality, and lesbian public cultures, Durham, N.C.; London.
+A.Cvetkovich, Chapter 3 'AIDS Activism and Public Feelings: Documenting ACT UP's Lesbians' in: An archive of feelings: trauma, sexuality, and lesbian public cultures (Durham, N.C.; London, 2003).

-Gluck, S.B., 2011.
-Has feminist oral history lost its radical/subversive edge?
-Oral History, 39(2), pp.63-72
+S.B.
+Gluck, 'Has feminist oral history lost its radical/subversive edge?', Oral History, 39:2 (2011), pp.63-72